vogievetsky/DVL/README.md

 console.log(c.value()); //=> 5
 ```

-The above example is equvelant to the first `dvl.apply` example.
+The above example is equivalent to the first `dvl.apply` example.

-We must explicitly declare that the function being registered will be changing `c`.
+We must explicitly declare that the function being `register`ed will be changing `c`.
 This is important for DVL to calculate the dependency graph and ensure that it is acyclic.
 Modifying a variable without specifying that it might be modified will throw an error.

 ## Credits